atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

    * Note 5: The conforming alternative version does not need to reside within the scope of conformance, or even on the same Web site, as long as it is as freely available as the non-conforming version.
    * Note 6: Alternate versions should not be confused with supplementary content, which support the original page and enhance comprehension.
    * Note 7: Setting user preferences within the content to produce a conforming version is an acceptable mechanism for reaching another version as long as the method used to set the preferences is accessibility supported.
+* When a conforming alternate version is provided, it is not necessary to test other versions of that content.
 * It is not a WCAG requirement to provide a conforming alternate version.
 This test only checks that a conforming alternate version is present.
 If there is not a conforming alternate version, the result for this baseline test is Does Not Apply.
 (It would not be a failure.)
-* When a conforming alternate version is provided, it is not necessary to test other versions of that content.
+* To meet Conformance Requirement 1 for Level AA conformance, the Web page satisfies all the Level A and Level AA Success Criteria, or a Level AA conforming alternate version is provided.

-## Test Procedure for Conformance Requirement 1 - Conforming Alternate Version
+## Test Procedure for Conforming Alternate Version
 ### Identify Content
 Multiple versions of the same content.